Skip to content

 Card Description String Information, details, and characteristics of the Gallery card Status of the Information Technology Sector

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings cog in the top-right corner of the screen.

-2. Under the Gallery Cards Administration View, select the card template to be edited and click on the Edit Icon next to the Gallery card template.
+2. Under Gallery Cards Administration View, select the card template you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same Gallery card's edit component as when adding a new card template.
+3. The system opens the same edit component used when creating a new card template.

 To delete an Gallery card template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the Gallery Cards Administration View, select the card template to be deleted and click on the Trash Can Icon next to the card template.
+2. Under the Gallery Cards Administration View, select the card template you want to delete and click the Trash Can icon next to the card template.

 To search for a specific Gallery card template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

 CITE Actions Templates